brickcraft-mc/brickcraft-mc.github.io/data/faq.md

 /?

 ?[Does Brickcraft require mods?]
 It does not require any mods in order to work properly.
-But with Optifine or Sodium installed alongside a proper shader, it will look a lot better.
+However, using a performance-optimisation mod such as Sodium, alongside a proper shader, it will look and run a lot better.
 /?

 ?[Does Brickcraft support modded blocks?]